platform-acceleration-lab/cnd-deploy-practices-eduk8s/workshop-instructions/content/exercises/03-deploy.md

 1. You have the `kubectl` command installed and pre-configured to authenticate and connect to a Kubernetes cluster.

+1. Review the `KUBECONFIG` file in your environment, this is a similar pattern that platforms use to provide authentication and context to a specific platform installation:

+    ```terminal:execute
+    command: more ~/.kube/config
+    session: 1
+    ```

 # Platform resources and isolation